glamod/marine_qc/docs/introduction.rst

 :func:`.do_track_check`
 =======================

+Tests that the locations of a series of reports form a plausible ship track.

 The track check uses the location and datetime information from the reports as well as the ship speed and direction information, if available, to determine if any of the reported locations and times are likely to be erroneous.